TylerBloom/specte-rs/tombstone/README.md

 ## About
-This is a debugger CLI for the GBC emulator.
+This is a debugger the emulator.
+The main interface is a TUI with a REPL but it also displays emulator's screen in a seperate window.